-Journalists sought for personal help by the COVID-19 curious
+People desperate for COVID-19 guides seek local journalists

 In retrospect, she was queasy for ethical reasons.
 Journalists are trained to observe and report, not to get involved in their stories.

 There’s nothing wrong with doing your best to help people with information, said Kathleen Culver, director of the Center for Journalism Ethics at the University of Wisconsin.
-But it’s best to avoid situations where you learn someone’s medical records, or make a specific medical appointment or recommendation, she said.
+But it’s wise to avoid situations where you learn someone’s medical records, or make a specific medical appointment or recommendation, she said.

 What if something goes wrong?